Cardiff riot: Police won't say why they pursued Ely crash teens

 Harvey Evans, 15, and Kyrees Sullivan, 16, died in the Ely area on Monday.

-Deputy Chief Constable Rachel Bacon said police were on Grand Avenue when the crash happened on Snowden Road.
+Deputy Chief Constable Rachel Bacon said police were on Grand Avenue when the crash happened on Snowden Road, about half a mile away.

-But she said she would not answer questions about the CCTV due to the ongoing police watchdog investigation.
+But she would not answer questions about the CCTV, citing the ongoing police watchdog investigation.

-Ms Bacon said no other vehicles were involved, but would not comment on why police were following the teenagers.
+Ms Bacon said no other vehicles were involved in the fatal crash, but would not comment on why police were spotted following the teenagers on CCTV.

 She told a press conference: "I want to be as transparent and open as I can with the communities of Ely so they understand what has happened.